DinosaurDad/KOKeyboard/README.md

 Oct 26, 2013

 - added support for iPhone
+- added support for UITextField (so it now supports both UITextField and UITextView)
 - added the ability to define different buttons for portrait and landscape.
-For instance, I want 5 button os the phone in portrait, and 7 in landscape.
+For instance, 5 buttons for a iPhone in portrait, and 7 in landscape.
-- added keyclicks
+- added keyclicks using the standard approved API
 - rolled in all the open issues from the original repository
 - fixed a bug on the cursor control if the TextView had scrolled
 - added the abilty to just get an object and set a delegate on it.
 Needed if you want to create one object and share it